 These disruptive scenes, which mysteriously Durall perceives only as a black screen, represent hints that the wronged women are trying to break out through the fourth wall, and from beyond the grave.
 For, even if Durall is unable to see it, this cut of God’s Lonely Woman is an unconscious j’accuse, and an act of revenge across time and the screen.
 Durall’s film may be made for a small audience of ogling, priapic males, but it also serves as a palimpsest for Ashurst’s own film, which though comprising the same footage, is instead designed very much for the unforgiving revisionist gaze of the #metoo generation, which will judge Durall less sympathetically than he might like, and will punish him for errant behaviour that he is too blind, too in denial and too unreconstructed even to recognise for its abhorrence.

 At first the title A Little More Flesh seems to aIlude to Durall’s forceful directions to his female stars to expose more and more of themselves to the camera, despite nudity (not to mention sex) being neither in the script that they were originally shown, nor in their contract.
 Yet in the film’s closing, irrational scene, both this title and the name of Deep Cut Videos are grotesquely reoriented to turn the tables – and the camera – on the director himself (played by James Swanton, writer and star of Ashurst’s first feature Frankenstein’s Creature).
-In a sense, though, this climax merely gives graphically intense expression to the vengeful skewering that the entire film has in fact been perpetrating all along to the person of its insufferable, sadistic self-styled ‘auteur’.
+In a sense, though, this climax merely gives graphically intense expression to the vengeful skewering that the entire film has in fact been perpetrating all along upon the person of its insufferable, sadistic self-styled ‘auteur’.
 For, like Weinstein and his ilk, this filmmaker is about to find that he must eventually pay for outrages that cannot remain hidden forever.
 Durall may have been the director, but now, decades after the event and her own passing, Isabella, grimly immortalised by his film, at last finds her own voice and gets her final cut.

 © Anton Bitel